 The mentor/mentee relationship is an important channel for the transmission of the Dances and Walking Meditations.

-Some do not initially realise that the Dances of Universal Peace are not just any kind of dancing with singing, such that anyone could learn a few and teach them to others without any reference to anyone else.
-They are dances which follow from a particular form of spiritual practice, initially created by Murshid Samuel Lewis in the early 1970’s and involve the use of mantra and body movement to enhance the meditational experience which is known as a Dance of Universal Peace.
+The Dances of Universal Peace are dances which follow from a particular form of spiritual practice, initially created by Murshid Samuel Lewis in the early 1970’s and involve the use of mantra and body movement to enhance the meditational experience which is known as a Dance of Universal Peace.
 As such, it is understood that these dances can only be correctly passed on from experienced teacher to a student, as part of a lineage which is traced back to Samuel Lewis himself.
-This is why the Leaders Guild, the Mentor Teachers Guild and the Dances of Universal Peace International network (of which DUPUK is an affiliated member) were created, in order to enable the dances to be carried forward from person to person in their true and undiminished form.
+This is why the Leaders Guild and the Dances of Universal Peace International (of which DUP UK is an affiliated member) were created, in order to enable the dances to be carried forward from person to person in their true and undiminished form.

 Dance leading involves skills at many levels, from the basics of explaining dance steps and teaching the words and melody, to the attunement of one’s inner self to the deep spiritual message of a dance and the intuitive way a dance may be developed as it progresses, which may be different every time the same dance is led.
 A mentor is an experienced leader who can guide you as you grow into these skills, passing on detailed tips or general teachings, monitoring your progress and suggesting dances or practices that may help you to find and develop your own personal strengths.
 This may take quite a bit of their time and energy and, in return, most mentors ask for a payment, often an annual fee, though sometimes some other form of exchange may be agreed with the mentee.